Skip to main content

 Understanding the register fields

-Feed additives are grouped together by broad categories based on their general intended use and may be further defined by their specific function, as defined in retained EU Regulation 1831/2003.
+Feed additives are grouped together by broad categories based on their general intended use and may be further defined by their specific function, as defined in assimilated Regulation (EC) 1831/2003.
 The five categories are:

 1. Technological